AdrianMrn/landoretti-art-backend/README.md

 - 'style' field in auctions table should be styleId and point to the styles table.

-- Auction end (mail to everyone who bid & set status to expired/sold)
+- Auction end (mail to everyone who bid & set status to expired or sold)

+- Auction sale
     - Thank you page
+    - Mail to everyone who bid & set status to sold

+- Deploy to C9